zaqifathis/BIMserver-doc/BimServerClient.md

 # Get the client library

-You can download a nightly build [http://tools.bimtoolset.org/BIMserver/nightly%20builds/ here], select the latest date, and then the file named "bimserver-client-lib-[date].zip".
+You can download a nightly build [here](http://tools.bimtoolset.org/BIMserver/nightly%20builds/), select the latest date, and then the file named "bimserver-client-lib-[date].zip".

 Extract the zipfile, copy the jar files from the "lib" and "dep" folders to your own project and include them in the build path.